jlumbroso/prog-exam-room-allocation/src/PE1.md

 **What code to edit.**
-Your starting code contains several functions to get started.
+The initial code contains several functions to get you started.
 We *strongly recommend* that you only add or modify code between the pairs of comments saying "STUDENT CODE BEGIN" and "STUDENT CODE END".
-This is the easiest way to solve the tasks of this exam.
+This is the easiest way to solve the tasks in this exam.
 Though it is neither recommended nor needed: you may edit other code and/or add your own functions, provided you **do not** modify the existing function signatures.

 **Resources.**
 You may use: your textbook, the booksite, your notes, your code from programming assignments and precepts, the code on the COS 126 course website, materials from lectures, labs and precepts, and Ed.